flavsjr/weather-app/README.md

 ### How To Use

+To use the API, you will need to register on the website: https://www.weatherapi.com/api.aspx.
+It is free, and you will need to get your API Key and add it to the project.

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash